-Table 68 lists the assumed 2020 starting capacities of inter-regional corridors used by RIO.
-Table 69 lists the characteristics of the representative transmission types modelled.
-The following additional assumptions/decisions were made about the transmission types listed in Table 69:
+Table 69 lists the assumed 2020 starting capacities of inter-regional corridors used by RIO.
+Table 70 lists the characteristics of the representative transmission types modelled.
+The following additional assumptions/decisions were made about the transmission types listed in Table 70:

-• For all spur lines, the new substation added at the sending end of the line does not include transformers which are covered in the AEMO project costs.[48,49] All domestic project spur lines include another new substation (with transformers) at the spur line's destination.
+• For all spur lines, the new substation added at the sending end of the line does not include transformers which are covered in the AEMO project costs.^[48,49] All domestic project spur lines include another new substation at the spur line's destination; unless the total transmission distance to the nearest load centre is less than 250 km, in which case a substation without transformers is included if the spur line goes directly to load, or only transformers are included at point of connection to existing transmission if the spur line does not go directly to a load.
 All export project spur lines do not include a new substation at the aggregation node.
 For all other transmission lines, new substations are assumed to be needed at each end of the new transmission line.
-For longer HVAC transmission lines, a substation is then added at 251 km and then with each addition of 160 km of additional line distance, i.e., 411 km, 571 km, etc
+For longer HVAC transmission lines, a substation is then added at 251 km and then with each addition of 160 km of additional line distance, i.e., 411 km, 571 km, etc.

-- Added power conditioning substations for line lengths over 250km consist of the same equipment as relevant grid-tie substations - Transmission losses are assumed to be 1% per 100 km for HVAC and are 0.5% per 100 km plus 3% for HVDC - No OPEX costs are assumed for transmission lines[49,50] - New inter-regional transmission corridors are all assumed to be 500kV with HVAC or HVDC transmission types being determined by total transmission length as well as whether the corridor involves subsea cabling - All inter-regional transmission corridors over 700km long are assumed to be HVDC - Reactive power support plant has been added to all HVAC inter-regional transmission corridors at a cost of 52 million AU\$ per substation[50] - Learning curves for offshore wind transmission[51] are applied to the transmission costs for offshore wind.
+- Projects that connect to existing transmission corridors before reaching their load destination do so using a 330 kV transformer if the project has a capacity less than 1200 MW, and with a 500 kV transformer if the project's capacity is more than 1200 MW. - Added power conditioning substations for line lengths over 250km consist of the same equipment as relevant grid-tie substations - Transmission losses are assumed to be 1% per 100 km for HVAC and are 0.5% per 100 km plus 3% for HVDC - No OPEX costs are assumed for transmission lines^[49,50] - New inter-regional transmission corridors are all assumed to be 500kV with HVAC or HVDC transmission types being determined by total transmission length as well as whether the corridor involves subsea cabling - All inter-regional transmission corridors over 700km long and offshore wind spur lines are assumed to be HVDC - Reactive power support plant has been added to all HVAC inter-regional transmission corridors at a cost of 52 million AU\$ per substation^[50] - Learning curves for offshore wind transmission^[51] are applied to the transmission costs for offshore wind.